The Two Paths of Document Intelligence

 bash

-1# Create workflow
+1# Create the workflow

 2curl -X POST https://api.bem.ai/v3/workflows \